DonHulieo/qb-weapons/README.md

 # Updates:

     # DonHulieo
-    - Aim styles based on gang or job.
     - Weapons jam based on durability and chance.
     - Attachments now get damaged when weapon is shot.
     - Quality is constant, great for inventory systems with decay.